microsoft/multimodal-ai/deployment/terraform/readme.md

   - multimodel_ai_web_site: The web site URL for the Multimodel AI web application.
   - documents_source_storage : Name of the storage account to store documents to be indexed.
   - documents_source_container : Name of the container to store documents to be indexed.
-  - skills_function_ad_appregistration_client_id : Application ID of the Azure Function App registration in Azure Active Directory.
+  - skills_function_appregistration_client_id : Application ID of the Azure Function App registration in Azure Active Directory.
+  - webapp_client_appregistration_client_id   : Application ID of the backend web app's client app registration in Azure Active Directory, used to support Azure Entra ID authentication for web app.
+  - webapp_server_appregistration_client_id   : Application ID of the backend web app's server app registration in Azure Active Directory, used to support Azure Entra ID authentication for web app.
   - cleanup_command : Command to delete the resources group and app registration created by the deployment.

 ## Handling Transient Errors During Deployment